Vito-Research/Vito-Visualization/README.md

 ## Goals

 - Reduce spread of COVID-19 via smartwatches
-- More effecient and convenient algrothims
+- More efficient and convenient algorithms
 - Analyze the results of the Vito iOS and Android Apps
 - Compare NightSignal (an algrthim developed by Stanford University) to Vito